Alexander T. Sack

-Alexander T. Sack (born 9 October 1972) is a German neuroscientist and cognitive psychologist.
+Alexander Thomas Sack (born 9 October 1972) is a German neuroscientist and cognitive psychologist.
 He is currently appointed as a full professor and chair of applied cognitive neuroscience at the Faculty of Psychology and Neuroscience at Maastricht University.
 He is also co-founder and board member of the Dutch-Flemish Brain Stimulation Foundation, director of the International Clinical TMS Certification Course, co-director of the Center for Integrative Neuroscience (CIN) and the Scientific Director of the Transcranial Brain Stimulation Policlinic at Maastricht University Medical Centre.

 Sack's research interests mainly surround brain stimulation and applied cognitive neuroscience.
 He specializes in noninvasive brain stimulation, fundamental and applied cognitive neuroscience, and clinical brain research.

 Sack was Fellow of The German Academic Scholarship Foundation and a Fellow of the Alzheimer Research Initiative.
 He has been a member of The Young Academy of the Royal Netherlands Academy of Arts and Sciences (KNAW), and The Young Academy of Europe (YAE).